AlignmentResearch/tuned-lens/README.md

 ### Acknowledgments
 Originally concieved by [Igor Ostrovsky](https://twitter.com/igoro) and [Stella Biderman](https://www.stellabiderman.com/) at [EleutherAI](https://www.eleuther.ai/), this library was built as a collaboration between FAR and EleutherAI researchers.

-> **Warning**
-> This package has not reached 1.0 yet.
-Expect the public interface to change regularly and without a major version bump.

 ## Install instructions
 ### Installing From Source
 First you will need to install the basic prerequisites into a virtual environment